Sernite/sernite.github.io/README.md

 ```bash
 sernite add script
 ```
-after running this command, you will be fill some area:
+after running this command, you will  fill some area:
   -  **URL** : the URL that invokes this sernite scripts

   -  **PATH** : path of the sernite script